 Yes, you can embed a video on a website in any manner you feel fit.
 But which way will it convert better?
 The Social Man, one of the leading companies that aims to help men become better with women socially, and in life, saw a 28% increase in their newsletter signups as they changed their direct “Get Instant Access” call-to-action button to “Watch the Video” icon.

 The ReelSEO report above also suggests that while the view rate of your video can be anywhere between 5% and 15% when you add it as a link, it rises to 10-35% when you embed the video directly on the product page.

 Innovative Ways to Use Videos for Higher Conversions

 Stacks and Stacks does a brilliant job of adding videos on many of their product pages.
-You can check out this pet screen door video as an example.
 Their tests reveal that visitors who watch their videos have 144% higher probability of buying the product than those who don’t.